racherb/racherb.github.io/_posts/2019-09-02-ai-survey-a-big-question.md

 **Goal**: The goal of the survey is to know the attitude of the community before the option of including a clause of Social Responsibility in the use and development of applications with Artificial Intelligence.

 **Survey**: A minute of your time that could save the world!
 It doesn't matter if you are a programmer, engineer, artist, lawyer or builder.
-Everyone can participate.
-Answer this survey honestly and you will deliver a unique value to the community. [*Go to the SURVEY*](https://es.surveymonkey.com/r/9G6V667)
+Everyone can take part.
+Answer this survey and you will deliver a unique value to the community. [*Go to the SURVEY*](https://es.surveymonkey.com/r/9G6V667)

 ### Backgrounds